 Then came the era of photography software, spearheaded by Adobe with ‘Digital Darkroom’, which further enhanced the quality of photos to the extent of erasing physical photographic prints.

-Rarely do amateurs and professional photographers sit and wonder when was color photography invented.
+Rarely do amateurs, and professional photographers sit and wonder when color photography was invented.
 However, to excel in any field, it is vital to dive into its history to gauge an in-depth understanding.

 All in all, the color photographs we see today result from relentless research work, complex phenomena, and innovative Kickstarter centuries ago.

 The passion of photographers and scientists to tap different wavelengths and produce them for the human eyes paved the way for the color era.

 - Best DSLR Cameras Under $1000 – Nikon nabs No.1 in 2021 - September 15, 2021